 For File system Web sites, Visual Web Developer launches its own Web server and runs the page locally.
 However, you can also specify a start URL that indicates the URL to use when testing a Web page.
 This is useful if the file system Web site is on another computer — for example, if you are accessing the site using a mapped drive — and you want to test the page using IIS on the other computer.
-For more information about the ASP.NET Development Server, see Web Servers in Visual Studio for ASP.NET Web Projects.
+For more information about the ASP.NET Development Server, see Web Servers in Visual Web Developer.

 For FTP-deployed Web sites, Visual Web Developer runs the page using the start URL that you provide as part of the FTP Web site properties.
 If you have not provided one, Visual Web Developer prompts you for the start URL when it is required.
-For more information, see FTP-Deployed Web Site Projects.
+For more information, see FTP-Deployed Web Sites.